kanhaiyaking7/localrepo/readme.md

-# This is my first learning step of git and github.
+# This is my first learning step of git and github.kha ha bhai

-kha ha bhai